lmarren1/nba-threes-since-1979/README.md

 ## Usage

 The following packages are required for the [app.R](app.R) and [R/functions.R](R/functions.R) files to run:
+- tidyverse
 - dplyr
-- tidyverse
+- ggplot2
 - ggthemes
-- ggplot2
 - shiny
 - shinyWidgets
 - shinyFeedback

-To install these packages, you can simply run: install.package("package name here")
+To install these packages, you can simply run: 'install.package("package name here")'

 ## Other Notes